-A Closer Look with Bronson Stein
+A Closer Look at Marsy's Law in Wisconsin with Bronson Stein

-Bronson Stein is the Legal Advocate at Bolton Refuge House, Inc in Eau Claire, WI.
+Bronson Stein is the legal advocate at Bolton Refuge House, Inc in Eau Claire, WI.
 He is a second-generation victim advocate and strongly believes in the mission of ending violence against women and aiding all victims of crime.
 Bronson is a member of the Marsy’s Law for Wisconsin Advisory Board and the Facilitator of the Eau Claire CCRT, a collaborative professional group designed to address the systemic response to intimate partner violence, domestic violence, and sexual assault.
 Bronson lives in western Wisconsin with his family.

 As someone who works with survivors, how do you believe Marsy’s Law will help current victims and survivors of crime?